 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

-Any student who is interested in Mathematics needs to take a look at University of Minnesota - Twin Cities.
-Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.
+Every student who is interested in Mathematics has to look into University of Wisconsin - La Crosse.
+After getting their bachelor's degree, math students typically earn around $46,200 at the beginning of their careers.
+Based in La Crosse, Wisconsin, this institution is a sound option for students who enjoy the buzz of a substantial city.

 The affordable yearly price of $15,473 for University of Wisconsin - La Crosse is excellent for students who consider debt as one of their biggest concerns.
 Get more than 25 on the ACT?
 That's above the standard applicant score, so you have a good chance of getting in.
 A virtual tour could be a good way to find out more about University of Wisconsin - La Crosse.